timKraeuter/BPMN-Analyzer/README.md

 The generation of graph transformation rules for BPMN models is described in the [wiki](https://github.com/timkraeuter/Rewrite_Rule_Generation/wiki).

+[Here](https://timkraeuter.com/bpmn-analyzer/) is my blog post about the tool.
+You might also be interested in my [other tool the BPMN-Analyzer 2.0](https://timkraeuter.com/rust-bpmn-analyzer/) with real-time analysis, quick-fixes and counter example visulization.

 ## Contained projects
 This repository contains multiple related projects.
 ### Generator